mshamir11/databaseAssignments/Assignment 4/readme.md

 ![alt](./images/1_3.png)

+#### 5.
-#### 5. Find phone numbers and email IDs of all users who reside in the city ‘Madrid’ and have made a total purchase greater than or equal to Rs.
+Find phone numbers and email IDs of all users who reside in the city ‘Madrid’ and have made a total purchase greater than or equal to Rs.
 10000 in the past.

+**Solution:**

 ```python